koalaverse/anomalyDetection/cran-comments.md

 This is a resubmission.
 In this version I have:

-- Allowed for better tolerance when inverting covariance matrices
-- Rewritten code to improve speed (and accuracy), both in R and C++
-- Added new function to display histogram matrices
+- Tested and fixed any issues with new tidyr version dependency
+- Updated maintainership and active authors
+- Updated URL for new Github organization holding this package
+- Updated vignette package loading in vignette to resolve 1 note

 ## Test environments

-* local Windows install, R 3.4.1
+* local Windows install, R 3.4.3
-* ubuntu 12.04 (on travis-ci), R 3.4.1
+* ubuntu 12.04 (on travis-ci), R 3.4.3
 * Windows (on apveyor)
 * win-builder (devel and release)

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-We believe that the note is a false positive.

 ## Reverse dependencies